ChristophKirst/ClearMapUnstable/docs/imageanalysis.rst

 Tiled Plots
 ^^^^^^^^^^^

-In our experience results of 3d image analysis is inspected most accuarately plotting each horizontal plane in the image in tiles that are coupled for zooming.
+In our experience results of 3d image analysis is inspected most accurately by plotting each horizontal plane in the image in tiles that are coupled for zooming.
+Intermediate results from all the steps of the SpotDetection can also be written as image stacks and opened with ImageJ.

     >>> data = io.readData(filename, z = (0,26));
     >>> plt.plotTiling(data);